-If you like to use eggplant to make Eggplant Parmesan, or you enjoy eating it baked or fried, blanching and freezing it in rounds is a good option.
+If you like to use eggplant to make eggplant Parmesan, or you enjoy eating it baked or fried, blanching and freezing it in rounds is a good option.
 Here's how it's done:

-- Fill a large stock pot with a gallon of water.
+- Fill a large stockpot with a gallon of water.
 Add 1/2 cup of lemon juice (bottled is fine).
-Then, set it on high heat.
+Then set it on high heat.

 - Once the water has reached a rolling boil, drop the eggplant rounds into the pot, and blanch them for four minutes.
 This will kill any bacteria that may be present, and stop the enzyme action, so they hold up well in the freezer.

 - Prep a large bowl of ice water while the eggplant is blanching.
-Then, drop the rounds into it, as soon as the four minutes is up.
+Then, drop the rounds into it, as soon as the four minutes are up.
 This will stop the cooking process, so the eggplant doesn't get too mushy.